A woman with a contemplative expression sits in front of a laptop and stares into the distance.

 Credit counseling

 Credit counseling involves sitting down with a credit counselor to assess your financial situation and choose the debt relief option that’s right for you.
-Before working with a debt relief company, do your homework.
+Before working with a credit counselor, do your homework.
 Most trustworthy agencies are non-profit and employ certified financial counselors.
+Your credit card company may include recommendations for credit counseling agencies on your monthly statement.

-To ensure the counselor you choose is thoroughly trained and certified, consider credit counseling service approved by the U.S. Department of Justice’s U.S. Trustee Program.
+To ensure the counselor you choose is trained and certified, consider a credit counseling service approved by the U.S. Department of Justice’s U.S. Trustee Program.

 Bankruptcy

-Bankruptcy is a legal proceeding that allows you to clear your debts.
-While bankruptcy is often a last resort, it can provide a fresh financial start to those debilitated by debt.
+Bankruptcy is a legal proceeding that clears your debts.
+While bankruptcy is often a last resort, it can provide a fresh financial start.

-Chapter 7 bankruptcy is the most common form of bankruptcy for an individual, according to Cornell Law School.
-When you file for chapter 7 bankruptcy, a trustee is appointed to oversee your case.
+Chapter 7 bankruptcy is one of the most common forms of bankruptcy.
+When you file for chapter 7 bankruptcy, a court appoints a trustee to oversee your case.
 The trustee will sell your assets and use the proceeds to repay your creditors.

-While bankruptcy erases most debt and resets your finances, there are some consequences.
-Bankruptcy negatively impacts your credit and can stay on a credit report for up to 10 years, making it challenging to secure credit, according to the U.S. Trustee Program.
+Bankruptcy erases most debt and resets your finances, but there are significant consequences.
+Bankruptcy negatively impacts your credit and can stay on a credit report for up to 10 years, making it harder to open new credit accounts in the future.

 Questions to answer when choosing a credit card debt relief program